 - Color art, 300 dpi

 Graphics must fit a one-column format.
 Single-column graphics can be sized up to 240 points wide (3.33 in.).
-The text should be legible when the graphic is viewed full-size.
-Helvetica or Arial fonts work well for lettering.
+The text in graphics should be legible when the graphic is viewed full-size.
+Helvetica or Arial fonts work well for text in graphics.

-Colored figures are highly recommended to the authors as they enhance the clarity.
+Colored figures are highly recommended as they enhance the clarity.
 Graphics that are originally intended to appear in black and white or grayscale should not be submitted in color.

-JMNT-Ed editors here provide ethical guidelines for authors and reviewers.
-JMNT-Ed treats all of the manuscripts as original submissions and authors are responsible for obtaining written permission to re-use any material that was already published.
+J ATE editors here provide ethical guidelines for authors and reviewers.
+J ATE treats all of the manuscripts as original submissions and authors are responsible for obtaining written permission to re-use any material that was already published.